mrmelon54/ktane-solver/README.md

 ```

 The port command adds a whole portplate with those ports on it (see example below).<br>
-The remove port command removes a whole portplate
+The remove port command removes a whole portplate.

-This adds 2 portplates one with a Serial, Stereo RCA and PS/2 the other with just a Parallel
+This adds 2 portplates one with a Serial, Stereo RCA and PS/2 the other with just a Parallel.
 ```
 port serial stereo ps2
 port parallel